TreeOfLifeDCC/downloader-utility/README.md

 * `--download_option` (Required) The type of data(`annotations,assemblies,experiments`) that you want to download.
 * `--species_list` (Optional/Required) The List of species that you want to download.

-`Note:` phylogeny and species_list both are not optional you need to must provide one of them.
+`Note:` phylogeny and species_list both parameters are not optional you need to must provide one of them.

 # 2. Build Docker Image:
  Requirement: